What’s It Like to Work in Solar Project Finance?

 Gallery agrees, adding that she particularly enjoys seeing people channel their passion and motivation for fighting climate change into the complexities of a solar project.

-For Berkery, she takes pride that her work makes institutional investors more comfortable with solar investments.
+Berkery is proud that her work makes institutional investors more comfortable with solar investments.
 Successful, creative solar project financing work builds on itself, she says, opening up more investments in the space and moving clean energy forward.

 What are the biggest challenges you face?

-Having a lack of women in solar project finance continues to be a challenge that can sometimes impact morale at work.
+The relatively low numbers of women working in solar project finance continues to be a challenge that can sometimes impact morale at work.

 According to Berkery, since finance is still a male-dominated industry, women are not immediately viewed as authority figures, sometimes being mistaken as administrators.

-Berkery, Glazer, Gallery and Craft all noted that their companies were highly supportive of them and other women in their organizations.
-Their companies have been open to feedback and have actively responded by accepting differences in communication styles or work habits.
+Berkery, Glazer, Gallery and Craft all noted that their companies are highly supportive of them and other women in their organizations.
+Their companies have been open to feedback and have actively responded by accepting differences in communication styles and work habits.

-Financing solar projects requires a host of different skills – but effective communication, fostering trust, and truly understanding the needs of clients are critical for these roles.
+Financing solar projects requires a host of different skills — but effective communication, fostering trust and a willingness to truly understand the needs of clients are critical for these roles.
 Given the strengths that these and other women bring to the table, having more women involved in solar project finance can only help more (and better) solar projects get financed.